moontai0724/npm-kickstart/examples/README.md

 # Examples

-This directory contains usage examples for the ts-kickstart package.
+This directory contains usage examples for the npm-kickstart package.

 ## Running Examples